 This privately funded facility is a unique cultural asset that contributes to and enhances the life of Gippsland.
-Through the passion of Carolyn Crossley the Cowwarr Art Space delivers a program comprising; residencies, exhibitions, and performance and has done so for over 20 years.
+Through the passion of Carolyn Crossley the Cowwarr Art Space delivers a program comprising; residencies, exhibitions, and performance and has done since 1993.

 The discovery of Gold at Walhalla in 1862 created great expansion in the district.
 The Fresh Food and Storage Company opened a creamery around 1880 and in 1897 The Cowwarr Cheese and Butter Factory Co.
 Ltd. was formed.
 Construction of the current building commenced in 1918 to take advantage of the new railway line and station.

 Of course the history goes far beyond that of white settlement.
 The Gunaikurnai people are the Traditional Owners of Gippsland.
-There are approximately 3,000 Gunaikurnai people, and their territory includes the coastal and inland areas to the southern slopes of the Victorian Alps.
-Gunaikurnai people have occupied the land for over 30,000 years.
-Gunaikurnai Nation is made up of five major clans.
+Gunaikurnai people have occupied the land for over 40,000 years.
+The Gunaikurnai Nation is made up of five major clans.
 Cowwarr Art Space is on the land of the Brayakaulung people.
 Learn More